 <meta name="description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
 It also documents Mozilla products, like Firefox OS.">

-- Now search for "Mozilla Developer Network" in your favorite search engine (We used Yahoo.)
+- Now search for "MDN Web Docs" in your favorite search engine (We used Google.)
 You'll notice the description

 <title>element content used in the search result — definitely worth having!

-Note: In Google, you will see some relevant subpages of MDN listed below the main MDN homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.
+Note: In Google, you will see some relevant subpages of MDN Web Docs listed below the main homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.

 <meta> features just aren't used any more.
 For example, the keyword